shelly613/JavaScript/README.md

 # JavaScript
-It is road about my study of JavaScript
+It is road about my JavaScript learning